QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/SetPlanReview_Template.md

 # ✦═══════✦ 🔍 Set Plan Review ✦═══════✦ // TODO

+## 🎓 Development Intentions // TODO, only include this for Jr Dev Requests
+/// Ask what their intentions are for joining the program.
+We are searching for individuals who wan't to become full devs rather than devs that only stay for a little while.

 ## 🎯 Overal Set Design // TODO
 /// Balance, creativity, progression, and content coverage.